savushkin-r-d/PLCnext-howto/HowTo build program Hello PLCnext/readme.md

-# How to create a simple "Hello PLCnext" application #
+# How to build a simple "Hello PLCnext" application #

 > Based on the official [documentation](https://github.com/PLCnext/SampleRuntime/blob/master/getting-started/Part-01/README.md).